SR-LIO++: LiDAR-Inertial Odometry and Quantized Mapping with Caching-Aware Sweep Reconstruction: Methodology

 The computational analysis reveals that steps 1) through 3) serve primarily to derive surface parameters for subsequent utilization in step 4).
 For a given 3D point, disregarding minor transformation-induced errors, repeated nearest neighbor searches yield identical results, consequently producing consistent surface parameters.
-Furthermore, as established in Sec. \ref{Sweep Reconstruction}, our approach decomposes each reconstructed sweep into distinct old and new segments.
+Furthermore, as established in the Sweep Reconstruction section, our approach decomposes each reconstructed sweep into distinct old and new segments.
 Notably, the old segment has already undergone complete processing (steps 1-4) during the previous state update iteration.
 This characteristic enables the storage and retrieval of previously computed surface parameters, thereby eliminating redundant computations in subsequent iterations.
-The proposed optimization strategy, illustrated in Fig. \ref{fig5}, implements a balanced keypoint allocation scheme, assigning 300 points each to the old ($K_{\text{old}}$) and new ($K_{\text{new}}$) segments.
-For each point $\mathbf{p}_{k_{\text{new}}}^w$ in $K_{\text{new}}$, the transformation from local to world coordinates (step 1) requires 300$\times$5 third-order matrix operations.
-The subsequent nearest neighbor search (step 2) involves 27$\times$20$\times$300$\times m$ sorting operations of size 27$\times$20.
-Surface parameter estimation (step 3) necessitates 300$\times m$ decoding operations, where 300 corresponds to the number of segment keypoints, 20 indicates the number of nearest neighbors per keypoint, and $m$ represents the actual iteration count.
-This additional computational cost is justified by the significant memory savings and overall system efficiency improvements achieved through quantization.
+The proposed optimization strategy, illustrated in Fig. \ref{fig5}, implements a balanced keypoint allocation scheme, assigning $k/2$ points each to the old ($K_{\text{old}}$) and new ($K_{\text{new}}$) segments.
+For each point $\mathbf{p}_{k_{\text{new}}}^w$ in $K_{\text{new}}$, the transformation from local to world coordinates (step 1) requires $(k/2) (k/2) m$ distance computations and $(k/2) m$ sorting operations of size 27$\times$20.
+Surface parameter estimation (step 3) necessitates $(k/2) m$ eigenvalue decompositions.
+The computed surface parameters for new segment points are stored in a predefined global cache, while simultaneously retrieving precomputed surface parameters for the old segment.
+These combined surface parameters are then utilized in step 4) for error state increment computation, completing the optimized iterative update process.